Save the Date for our next Fundraiser, Sunday, September 17, 2017

-The 2016 fundraiser “A Taste of Autumn” celebrated 55th years of Gracenter.
+The 2016 fundraiser “A Taste of Autumn” celebrated 55 years of the construction of Gracenter.
 Our friends and supporters came together to honor remarkable individuals and stories of hope.
 With our deepest gratitude, we announce that we have raised over $30,000!
 The amount raised is enough to fund the living costs for all our women at Gracenter for over one month.

 We had about 195 people, beautiful music from the Pro Musica string quartet, and our annual awards ceremony.
 As part of our program, we honored Elyse Graham, Deputy Executive Director of Five Keys Charter School, and Steve Loveseth, Founder and Chief Executive Officer of Healthy Parterships, Inc. They were the recipients of our annual Amazing Grace awards for outstanding contributions in the area of public health and recovery.

 This year’s fundraiser was an uplifting celebration of the theme: The House that Became a Home.
 In honor of our annual theme and anniversary, we created a cookbook project – a compilation of recipes from the heart.
 The book contains stories from the current Gracenter residents along with their favorite recipes.
 Sisters, staff, volunteers also contributed their recipes, time and cooking skills for this community cook book.
 The book, “Hands of Grace”, includes an introduction by Elizabeth Holland, a Good Shepherd Gracenter graduate and writer who was published in a recent anthology called “Eat, Pray, Love Made Me Do It”.
 At Gracenter, Elizabeth found a love of cooking, writing, and life.

 Sign Up For Our Newsletter